What Is a 457(b)?

 Role of 457(b) in Overall Retirement Plan

-When you use a 457(b) to retire, you would normally do so “in conjunction with other retirement accounts, such as an IRA or a 403(b), to provide comprehensive coverage of retirement needs,” says Kullberg.
+When you use a 457(b) as part of a comprehensive retirement strategy, you would normally do so “in conjunction with other retirement accounts, such as an IRA or a 403(b), to provide comprehensive coverage of retirement needs,” says Kullberg.
 Additionally, rather than pulling money out of the account all at once, “[strategic] use of a 457(b) can help ensure that you have sufficient funds when you retire, allowing for a more flexible and phased approach to retirement.”
 Retirees may also wish to factor in other income sources beyond tax-advantaged accounts, such as their social security or annuities.

 Retirement planning is an important task that requires significant work.
 We recommend hiring a financial advisor, such as a certified financial planner (CFP) or chartered retirement planning counselor (CRPC), to chart out your post-work income and ensure you live a comfortable lifestyle.
 To jumpstart your search for a professional near you, consider using this free matching tool, which will pair you with someone that suits your needs.